duckietown/sim-duckiebot-lanefollowing-demo/README.md

     docker network create gym-duckietown-net && \
     docker-compose -f docker-compose-lf.yml pull && \
     docker-compose -f docker-compose-lf.yml up

+The first two commands don't need to be run every time, so after pulling, you may just want to run the `up` command.

 You will then start to see output from the Lane Following code, which can be found [here](https://github.com/duckietown/Software/tree/master18/catkin_ws/src/10-lane-control)